RodinaAhmed2/Snake-2D-Game/README.md

-Snake Game (2D)
+🐍 Snake Game (2D)
 ![WhatsApp Image 2025-10-23 at 17 32 19_dfcad4f8](https://github.com/user-attachments/assets/d4b91ead-b3e5-4421-87f5-0058afabfaea)

 🎮 Overview

 Snake Game is a classic and entertaining 2D arcade game where the player controls a snake to eat food and grow longer.
 As the snake grows, the challenge increases — requiring quick reflexes and smart navigation to avoid collisions with walls or itself.

 It’s a simple yet addictive game that can be enjoyed by players of all ages.

 ⚙️ Technical Details

-Developed using: [Specify language or framework, e.g., JavaScript, Python, or Unity]
+Developed Using: [Specify language or framework — e.g., JavaScript, Python, or Unity]

 Responsive Design: Adapts smoothly to different screen sizes and devices (if applicable).

-Modular Code Structure: Easy to customize and extend with new features.
+Modular Code Structure: Allows easy customization and future feature expansion.

-Optimized Performance: Includes an efficient game loop and accurate collision detection for a smooth gameplay experience.
+Optimized Performance: Includes an efficient game loop and precise collision detection for smooth gameplay.

 🚀 Installation & Running

 Clone or download the project repository to your local machine.

-For web version:
+For Web Version:

-Simply open the index.html file in your browser.
+Open the index.html file directly in your browser.

-For desktop or mobile versions:
+For Desktop or Mobile Versions:

-Follow the build and installation steps provided in the project documentation or folder.
+Follow the build and installation steps provided in the project documentation.

 Dependencies: